micans/bash-utils/README.md

   `pick` can be thought of as a hybrid of (unix) `cut`, `R` and `awk`.
 It can select columns like `cut`, but allows doing so either by column name or column index;
-  it understands the concept of a header line.
+  it understands both header lines and row names.
 Column names or indexes become variables; these variables can be used to create new columns using arithmetic or string operations, or to update an existing column.
   The same variables can be used in conditional expressions